mdelgado509/game-project-client/README.md

 # Application Title: Tic-Tac-Toe

-This application allows the user to do x, y, and z.
-Maybe here's a reason why I wanted to do this project, or came up with this idea.
+This application allows the user to sign up, sign in, and play a game of tic-tac-toe.
+The user is also able to change passwords and view the amount of games played under the account.

 ## Important Links